Alan-Cha/multiple-endpoints-article/README.md

 There are many challenges in testing the performance of Kubernetes applications and ML models.
 For example, there are countless ways to create these apps and models, ranging from a typical Kubernetes deployment to a custom resource like Knative services, KServe inference services, Seldon deployments, or something entirely different.
 If you are testing an HTTP application, you may have multiple endpoints you would like to test, and similarly for a gRPC application, you may have multiple methods you would like to ensure are working properly.
 You may also need to have a warm up period before you can begin testing because otherwise, your performance data will not reflect actual usage.
 Furthermore, you may want to automate the tests so you can get the latest performance data whenever you update your applications.
 These examples only scratch the surface of the potential problems of assessing the performance of Kubernetes applications and ML models.

-Iter8, an open-source Kubernetes release optimizer, was created with these issues in mind and seeks to make performance testing for Kubernetes applications and ML models straightforward and easy.
+[Iter8](https://iter8.tools/), an open-source Kubernetes release optimizer, was created with these issues in mind and seeks to make performance testing for Kubernetes applications and ML models straightforward and easy.
 Iter8 can handle previously mentioned concerns and we will show you how.
-In this article, we will describe how you can configure Iter8 to automatically launch performance testing experiments for an HTTP application and later on, we will also describe how to do the same for a gRPC application.
+In this article, we will describe how you can configure Iter8 to automatically launch performance testing experiments for an HTTP application and later on, for a gRPC application.

 ![Iter8](images/autox.png)